AmeerD/AmeerD.github.io/_pages/reading.md

 * When We Cease to Understand the World, Benjamin Labatut

 ## The Timeline
+* How to Pronounce Knife, Souvankham Thammavongsa (January 2022)
 * Numbers Don't Lie: 71 Things You Need to Know About the World, Vaclav Smil (December 2021)
 * What To Expect When You're Expecting Robots: The Future of Human-Robot Collaboration, Julie Shah & Laura Major (November 2021)
 * Bad Blood: Secrets and Lies in a Silicon Valley Startup, John Carreyrou (October 2021)